 Muscles use less oxygen than fat, so building these muscles, in a chair, can make it easier to breathe.
 I do most of my exercising while watching TV.
 I try to do 3 types of exercise daily:

 - Cardio is the main exercise and I do that on my peddler or on a nice day, a walk around the block.
 I have built up to 40 minutes a day and 4,000 steps.

 - Upper body exercise helps my upper body carry my compromised lungs and distribute oxygen properly.

 - The most important exercise is breathing exercises.
-PLB, Boxed Breathing, meditation.
+Pursed-lip breathing, Boxed breathing, meditation.
 Any kind of controlled breathing is beneficial to you.

 Being left to our own devices is the most dangerous place for most of us but it doesn’t have to be.
 You can take control of your COPD by starting a proper exercise routine.

 What exercises do you do on a daily, weekly, and monthly basis?
 Share in our forums section by clicking the button below!